PandoraPFA/LArMachineLearningData/scripts/bondora/README.md

 #### Prepare Pandora Build

 You will need a build of pandora accessible.
-LArContent needs to be [my fork](https://github.com/AlexWilkinsonnn/LArContent) at branch `feature/awilkins_bo` (This will be merged into LArContent soon, I will update these instructions!).
+LArContent needs to be at tag >= v04_16_01 to have the validation algorithm Used in my optimisation studies.

 #### Prepare Directories